 You can also try a free social security number search below to get additional information that may give you a springboard for the free search options mentioned above:

-If you don’t have a social security number, try the People Search tab and get almost identical results using just a name and last known city & state (or even just the city).
+If you don’t have a social security number, try the Background Check option and get almost identical results using just a name and last known city & state (or even just the city).
 This option can be useful even if you do know a social security number, but aren’t getting the results you’re looking for through that search.

 If the free results you see are sufficiently intriguing and/or you’re not getting the results you need from the free options that are available, you can always click through to buy a complete background check report for around $10.
 These include current addresses and phone numbers, marriage/divorce records, criminal records and more.